qing10101/el4ner_scu/README.md

 The entire process is designed to intelligently guide a committee of small language models to perform a specialized NER task at inference time.

-## ⚙️ How It Works: The EL4NER Pipeline

 ```markdown

 The entire process is designed to intelligently guide general-purpose sLLMs to perform a specialized NER task at inference time.